Southwest Airlines Flight 345

-Southwest Airlines Flight 345 was a scheduled flight from Nashville International Airport, Tennessee, to New York City's LaGuardia Airport.
-On July 22, 2013, the Boeing 737 operating the route suffered a front landing gear collapse while landing at LaGuardia Airport, injuring 9 people on board.
+Southwest Airlines Flight 345 was a scheduled flight from Nashville International Airport, Tennessee to New York City's LaGuardia Airport.
+On July 22, 2013, the Boeing 737 operating the route suffered a front landing-gear collapse while landing at LaGuardia Airport, injuring 9 people on board.
 The aircraft, which was worth an estimated $15.5 million at the time, was written off and scrapped as a result of the accident.

 Accident

 The aircraft landed on runway 4 with its nose landing gear touching down prior to the main landing gear.
 The aircraft's nose gear collapsed upward into the body of the aircraft, causing substantial damage to the avionics electronics bay in the fuselage.
 The aircraft slid 2175 ft on its nose along the runway, arresting off to the right of the runway pavement.
-The plane came to a stop halfway down the runway after skidding on its nose in a sea of sparks.
+The plane came to a stop halfway down the runway after skidding on its nose in a shower of sparks.

 As a result of the crash, the two-runway airport was closed until its rescue assets were available again.
 Two hours later, the airport's other runway reopened for traffic.
-The airport cleared and inspected the affected runway, and removed the aircraft in time for the earliest next day departures.
+The airport cleared and inspected the affected runway, then removed the aircraft in time for the earliest next-day departures.
 Nine occupants were treated for minor injuries, all sustained during evacuation, six of whom were taken to local hospitals.

 Aircraft and crew

-The aircraft (built in October 1999) was a 13-year-old Boeing 737-700, registration number N753SW, owned and operated by Southwest Airlines.
+The aircraft was a 13-year-old Boeing 737-7H4, registered as N753SW, owned and operated by Southwest Airlines.
+The serial number of the aircraft was 29848 and its line number was 400.
+The aircraft first flew on October 6, 1999, and was delivered to Southwest Airlines on October 21.

-Flight 345's captain, who was 49 years old, had flown for Southwest Airlines for nearly 13 years, six years in the rank as captain.
+Flight 345's captain, who was 49 years old, had flown for Southwest Airlines for nearly 13 years, six years in the rank of captain.
 At the time of the accident, she had a total of 12,000 hours of flight time, including 2,600 flight hours as captain of a Boeing 737.

 The first officer, who was 44 years old, had 20 years of prior experience in the United States Air Force and had been hired by Southwest Airlines a year and a half before the accident.